hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

 ### Example

-Determine the frictional loss (per 100 ft of pipe) for 2% oven-dried bleached kraft pine, dried and reslurred, through 6 inch schedule 40 stainless steel pipe (inside diameter = 6.065 in).
+Determine the frictional loss (per 100 ft of pipe) for 2% oven-dried bleached kraft pine, dried and reslurried, through 6 inch schedule 40 stainless steel pipe (inside diameter = 6.065 in).
 The pulp temperature is 90°F, the flow rate 1100 U.S. GPM.

 **Solution:**